 Here’s how it works:

-Step 1: Find a set of keywords your target audience uses to search for your products or services.
+Step 1: Conduct niche keyword research your target audience uses to search for your products or services.
 For example, if you sell shoes in Vancouver, Canada, something like ‘best formal shoes in Vancouver, BC’ or ‘awesome sports shoes in Vancouver’ would be good keywords to target.
 To identify the most effective keywords to target, you can utilize research tools such as Ahrefs, Moz, Semrush, and Helium10, which is one of the best Amazon keyword research tools available.

 Step 2: Once you pick a keyword, create an ad for it.
 Usually, search engines only display text ads, so you’ll need to include a highly compelling and motivational copy to start generating traffic.
 Hiring a PPC (pay-per-click) or SEM expert to create your ad is a good idea.